data-edu/data-science-in-education/18-additional-resources.Rmd

 > An introductory textbook with a focus on applications to psychological research.

 Field, A., Miles, J., & Field, Z. (2012). *Discovering statistics using R*.
-Sage publications.
+Sage Publications.

-> Emphasizes many of the most common statistical tests, especially those used in psychology and educational psychology.

-> Covers the foundations thoroughly and in an entertaining way.
+> This book emphasizes many of the most common statistical tests, especially those used in psychology and educational psychology and covers the foundations thoroughly and in an entertaining way.

 Ismay, C., & Kim, A. Y. (2019). *ModernDive: Statistical inference via data science.* CRC Press. https://moderndive.com/